stakater-docker/elasticsearch-restore-backup/README.md

 1- **`Init Container`**

 Init [container's](https://hub.docker.com/r/stakater/elasticsearch-restore) job is to restore the data from the AWS S3 bucket.
 Untar it and copy the data in the shared volume(`/usr/share/elasticsearch/data`) between the containers.
-T

 The reason to use an init container for data restoring is becuase it has a specific purpose, when fullfiled it must stop.